2016 New England Patriots season: AFC Championship: vs (3) Pittsburgh Steelers

 During the game, the Patriots broke numerous records.
 One of the records was by placekicker Stephen Gostkowski, in which he set the Patriots' franchise record for most postseason field goals in a career.
 He passed former Patriot Adam Vinatieri who had 26 with the franchise.
 He only trails three other kickers in the history of the NFL who are Gary Anderson (32), David Akers (39), and Vinatieri who now has 51 after he added 25 with the Indianapolis Colts.
 Adding to this, wide receiver Julian Edelman made a new record of most receptions yards in the playoff by a Patriot.
 He surpassed Deion Branch for the record.
 Surprisingly, both of these records were made in the first drive of the Patriots.
 Next, wide receiver Chris Hogan set the single-game franchise receiving record in the postseason.
 He finished the game with a total of 180 yards along with 2 touchdowns.
 Finally, with the win, the Patriots set the record for most Super Bowls ever attended by a single franchise with 9.
 They surpassed the Pittsburgh Steelers, Dallas Cowboys, and Denver Broncos who are all tied at 8.
 This will be the 7th for the Brady-Belichick tandem.
+As of 2025, this remains the most recent playoff match-up between the Patriots & the Steelers.